1Alchemist/Amazon-Linux-2-Flask-uwsgi-Nginx/README.md

 This repository has Dockerfile, script to do the initial setup and sample application.
 Repository has -
-  script - This folder has setup.sh script which does all the installation work. src - This folder has sample python flask application source code, templates folder to store html templates for applicaiton, system folder to store uwsgi configuration, nginx    configuration and ini files required to run application.
+  script - This folder has setup.sh script which does all the installation work.

+  src - This folder has sample python flask application source code

+  templates - folder to store html templates for applicaiton

+  system - folder to store uwsgi configuration, nginx configuration and ini files required to run application.

   Dockerfile - Docker file to create our image from Amazon linux 2 base image and make it ready to host our application.

 We will see significance of each component in following sections.
 # Dockerfile
 Use Amazon linux 2 as a base image

     FROM amazonlinux

 Copy script folder to container.
 This folder has setup.sh file which will do all the software installation work and setup work.
 There are lot of steps in order to get it ready to host the web application that is the reason I kept it in a separate file.
 It is also easy to run the setup file manually inside container using Docker desktop.
-This helps us to troubleshoot any issue.
+This helps us troubleshoot any issue.

     COPY script /script